Young-ook/terraform-aws-eks/README.md

 # Known Issues
 ## Unauthorized
 You might get an error message when this module tries to create a `aws-auth` configuration map for a new EKS cluster.
-When prompted, reapply the terraform composition.
+When prompted, reapply the terraform configuration.
 Here is an example error message:
 ```
 module.eks.kubernetes_config_map.aws-auth[0]: Creating...